 If you choose to submit assignments: You may submit one assignment per module.
 You may submit them as a complete packet, or submit them at your own pace as you move through the course.

 If you choose to submit a completed short story: Some students prefer not to submit assignments for critique and to wait until the end of the course to submit a short story of up to 7,000 words for critique.
 This is highly recommended if your goal in this course is to submit a story to literary magazines!
 When I see a complete short story, I get a better sense of your work as a whole and can help you shape the story into a finished piece.

 You may submit both assignments and a final short story by choosing the appropriate option at check-out.

 Do I have to submit the assignments in a particular order?
 The assignments are numbered: Assignment 1, Assignment 2, etc. and submitting them in order is a good way to build upon what you've learned.
 However, you may submit them in any order you wish!
 You are also welcome to submit them as a bundle at any point in the course.

 How should I format the assignments?
 Please submit your assignments as a WORD doc attached to email.
 Please use standard manuscript format: double spaced, in a font of 12 points or larger.

 How long does it take to receive feedback?
-You will receive feedback within three business days and feedback on your final short story within seven business days.
+You will usually receive feedback on assignments within three business days and feedback on your final short story within seven business days.